QasimK/programmers-compendium/linux/containerisation.md

 Plugins:

 * [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) to keep VirtualBox's Guest Additions up-to-date on the Vagrant box
+* [vagrant-disksize](https://github.com/sprotheroe/vagrant-disksize/) to easily increase the size of your Virtualbox disk
 * [vagrant-share](https://www.vagrantup.com/docs/share/) to be able to share your container with others
 * [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc/) for LXC boxes _that don't work_
 * [vagrant-notify-forwarder](https://github.com/mhallin/vagrant-notify-forwarder/) is _not reliable_